On-campus accommodation for HEAR students and Students with Disabilities 2017-18

 Students can apply for a room on campus due to the impact of a disability by completing an online application form:

-Continuing Students - deadline passed on midnight 27th of March 2017
+Continuing Students - application deadline closed on 26th of March 2018

 UCD students (continuing undergraduate and continuing postgraduate), must be registered with UCD Access & Lifelong Learning for disability support or must provide evidence of disability with a view to registering as soon as possible.